mongodb/docs/source/faq/developers.rst

 Also consider the :dbcommand:`cloneCollection` :term:`command
 <database command>` that may provide some of this functionality.

-If you remove an object attribute does MongoDB remove it from disk?
+If you remove a document, does MongoDB remove it from disk?
 -------------------------------------------------------------------

 Yes.